 LOLA Presents - We Might Be Struck by Lightning

-Liz Cass is a dynamic and versatile operatic mezzo-soprano, producer, educator, and arts leader based in Austin, Texas.
-Cass is a founder and the Executive Producer of LOLA and is the Executive Director of Armstrong Community Music School, where she has taught voice since 2004.
-Liz serves as president of the Seagle Festival Alumni Association Board, secretary of Austin Classical Guitar, and as a member of KMFA 89.5's Community Advisory Board.
+Liz Cass is a dynamic producer, educator, arts leader, and operatic performer based in Austin, Texas.
+She is the founder and Executive Producer of the award-winning opera company LOLA (Local Opera Local Artists) and the Executive Director of Armstrong Community Music School, where she has taught voice since 2004.
+Liz is passionate about the arts, serving as president of the Seagle Festival Alumni Association Board, secretary of Austin Classical Guitar, and a member of KMFA 89.5's Community Advisory Board.

-Liz received her Vocal Performance/Opera degree at UMKC Conservatory with Inci Bashar, continuing studies at Aspen Music Festival, Seagle Festival, Central City, and Fort Worth Opera.
+Liz studied under Dr. Rebecca Folsom and earned her Vocal Performance degree at UMKC Conservatory with Inci Bashar, continuing studies at Aspen Music Festival, Seagle Festival, Central City, and Fort Worth Opera.

 Annisha is a soprano based in Austin, Texas, and a graduate of Texas State University.
 Known for her “impeccable” and “expressive” stage presence, she has performed with local companies, including Austin Opera, Opera San Antonio, and One Ounce Opera, as well as most recently as Cousin Hebe in H.M.S.
 Pinafore with Gilbert & Sullivan Austin.
 Some of her favorite past roles include Cendrillon (Cendrillon), Suor Angelica (Suor Angelica), Dorabella (Così fan tutte), and Phoebe (The Yeomen of the Guard).